Challenges You May Face in a Truck Accident Claim

 Commercial driving companies are required to have a file on every driver they Cialis employ, and drivers must keep a log of their hours to ensure they are following federally mandated hours of service regulations.
 Trucking companies may falsify their records, so their drivers may drive for longer periods.

-These regulations aim to keep drivers rested by requiring the drivers take breaks, sleepand drive no more than a certain amount of hours at a time.
+These regulations aim to keep drivers rested by requiring the drivers to take breaks, sleep, and drive no more than a certain amount of hours at a time.
 Violating these terms may put the driver or other drivers on the road at risk.

 What’s more, some companies may violate their own policies, not to mention laws or regulations.
 Policies may dictate maintenance inspection schedules, driver medical regulations, etc. Proving the company or driver was in violation could help determine liability in the accident.